-3.21 Grievance and Dispute Resolution Rules and Procedures
+3.21 Grievance Rules and Procedures

 DFA policy gives employees the opportunity to file a grievance if his or her termination or suspension from employment was inconsistent with DFA's disciplinary policy.
 This opportunity is provided through established steps and procedures to ensure fair resolution within a reasonable timeframe to employees who are not in a new employee probationary status.
-An employee new to DFA who is on initial six months or extended new-hire probationary status will not have access to the grievance process.
+The Employee has five (5) business days from the date of termination or suspension without pay to submit the Grievance Form to the DFA Grievance Officer.
+An employee new to DFA who is on an initial or extended new-hire probationary status will not have access to the grievance process.
 A current DFA employee who transfers, promotes, or voluntarily or involuntarily demotes within DFA is placed in a three-month probationary period; however, the employee is not prohibited from accessing the grievance process during this time if the employee has already met the initial six-month probationary period.
-For more information about the grievance process, contact the Human Resources office.
+For more information about the grievance process, contact the Human Resources office at 501-324-9065.
 Refer to DFA Policy 3.5 and TSS-OPM Policy 63.